 Sustainable Holiday Guide

-From discarded wrapping paper, retired e-waste, and uneaten leftovers, the holidays come with a lot of waste—from Thanksgiving to New Year's, American's produce 25 percent more waste!
-Here’s a guide to celebrating, giving back, and staying green this season.
+From discarded wrapping paper, retired e-waste, and uneaten leftovers, the holidays come with a lot of waste—from Thanksgiving to New Year's, Americans produce 25 percent more waste!
+With some planning and intention, we can reduce our carbon footprint while still experiencing the joy of coming together with family and friends.
+Here’s a guide to celebrate, give back, and stay green this season.

 When Cooking and Eating

-- With holiday celebrations small this year, be sure to buy only what you need.
-This Guest-Imator tool allows you to adjust your ingredients and portions accordingly.
+- Buy only what you need.
+Plan your shopping trips and avoid wasted food.
+Use this Guest-Imator tool to adjust your ingredients and portions accordingly.

-- Remember to compost your inedible food scraps.
-Keep a small tub near your cutting board to collect vegetable trimmings, then easily dump into the curbside green bin.
+- Compost your food scraps.
+Keep a small tub near your cutting board to collect vegetable trimmings, then easily dump into your curbside compost bin.
 Go one step further and save those onion peels, carrot skins, and celery tops in the freezer for a delicious veggie stock.

-- Recycle right by only putting what is allowed in your bins, many common items like metallic wrapping paper and ribbons do not belong in the recycling bin.
+- Recycle correctly.
+Put what is allowed in your bins.
+Many common items like metallic wrapping paper and ribbons do not belong in the recycling bin.
 Visit our RE:Source guide to find out what goes where in your city.

-- Compost your tree (be sure to remove all decorations, stands, and artificial snow).
+- Set a reminder.
+If you celebrate with a tree, be sure to remove all decorations, stands, and artificial snow before composting.
 Check with your city to find out curbside pickup times and instructions.

-- If you’re feeling the urge to purge ahead of the New Year, do so with intention: many items like clothing, furniture, and toys can either be repaired or donated for reuse.
+- Reconsider before letting go.
+If it's time to move some things on, do so with intention: many items like clothing, furniture, and toys can either be repaired or donated for reuse.